- Easy to just pick up and use

 While the Bloggie Touch is easy to use, at least for the most part, I did take issue with the user interface.
 When you touch the screen a variety of confusing icons appear allowing you to view recent footage, manipulate the camcorders’s core settings and change the recording resolution.
 More often than not, even after weeks of using the camera, I would tap the ‘video settings’ button thinking it would take me to my videos thumbnails – it’s a grid like icon.

 Sony has included their “SteadyShot image stabilization” tech with the Bloggie Touch.
+The image stabilization technology also helps in improving the image quality of still images.
 Keep in mind that this is the digital counterpart to their optical Steadyshot, and while it suffices for stand still shooting, it isn’t enough to off set the shakiness that occurs while walking.
 Checkout the video footage below and you’ll see footage that is analogous to Smartphones and other camcorders of a similar ilk.
 Check out the below video of me walking down Santa Monica Blvd recording in 720p.
 If you wait for it you’ll get to see a few Audio R8s.

 It was difficult to gauge the battery life of the Bloggie Touch since every time I plugged it in I was charging it.
 In the two weeks I’ve been testing it, I’ve shot over 40 minutes of footage and have yet to see a low battery light.
 Charging the device works via any USB port, though you’ll need to bring your own charger to the mix since Sony doesn’t provide one.

 Let’s get down to brass tacts.
 The Sony Bloggie Touch isn’t the best HD camcorder on the market, but nor is the most expensive.
 It’s ultra easy to use – even my tech averse mom could operate it – there is a built-in USB arm so you’ll never have to search for the cord and it’s so darn small and attractive you’ll consider parting ways with your more clunky point and shoot.
+The touch screen works and with the image stabilization, you can capture some decent stills in good lighting.
 However, the Bloggie Touch is pretty much useless in low light scenarios since it’s devoid of a flash or any type of a light, lacks an expansion card slot and produces shaky footage if you’re not standing relatively still.

 You can buy the Sony Bloggie Touch from Amazon starting at $129.97 or from one of the retailers below.